Security Architecture and Risk Reviews

 - Forensic Capability Maturity Model (FCMM): KoreLogic developed a model for assessing an organization's computer forensic capability and includes forensic program elements (business and technical).
 Business elements involve the overall management and support of the forensic operation (e.g., training employees) and technical elements involve actions directly related to performing forensics work (e.g., imaging a disk drive).

-- Incident Response Program Assessment, Design, and Validation: For multiple clients, KoreLogic has evaluated existing IR programs, designed new programs, developed IR playbooks and delivered tabletop IR exercises.
+- Incident Response Program Assessment, Design, and Validation: For multiple clients, KoreLogic has validated existing Blue Team alerting infrastructure, evaluated IR programs, designed new programs, developed IR playbooks and delivered tabletop IR exercises.